mickaelChen/ReDO/README.md

 - *dataset_netD_state.tar.gz*: pretrained weights for discriminator.
 - *dataset_netZ_state.tar.gz*: pretrained weights for the network that infer the latent code z from image.

+Files have to be uncompressed first to recover the *.pth* containing the weights.

 Provided example script use at least netM and netX and are used as follows: